-During spring of 2021, Pontus Johnson offers videoconferencing tutoring meetings over Zoom every Friday at 09:00-10:00 for those who would like to meet synchronously.
+Upon request, Pontus Johnson offers weekly videoconferencing tutoring meetings over Zoom for those who would like to meet synchronously.
 In a typical session, each participant updates the group on their project, describes if there are any issues that require assistance, and poses some questions.
 If you prefer to simply listen in, that is also possible.
 Some sessions may be cancelled or rescheduled.
 If so, that is communicated via ssas-students.slack.com.
-The Zoom meeting ID is 65208818819.

 Beyond the weekly meeting, you may receive assistance from your supervisor over Slack (ssas-students.slack.com - ask your supervisor to register you if you are not already) or email.
 Much tutoring consists of reading and commenting on drafts of the thesis report.
 If you desire prompt feedback, please agree on a date for submitting your draft to your supervisor.
 That way, the supervisor can book the required reading time in the agenda, and thus provide very prompt feedback.
 Otherwise, response time will depend on how heavily booked the supervisor happens to be when the draft is received.

 A good way to keep in contact with your tutor - in particular if you didn’t join the weekly Zoom meeting - is by submitting a weekly update (over ssas-students.slack.com or per e-mail), responding to these questions:

 - What has happened since last update?

 - What are your plans for the coming work?

 - Do you need assistance?